TheOdinProject/curriculum/foundations/introduction/join_the_odin_community.md

 #### 16. Duck out of the conversation if you get frustrated.

-Sometimes there are misunderstandings and interactions go poorly.
+Sometimes misunderstandings and interactions go poorly.
 You are a volunteer and are not obligated to help when things get out of hand.
 Politely duck out of the conversation and let someone else step up.

 ### Assignment